 The James Webb Space Telescope (JWST) is the most powerful space telescope ever built.
 Its four instruments, one of which was developed by Canada, will enable breakthrough discoveries in a number of fields of astronomy.

-Estimated mission lifetime: 5 to 10+ years
+Estimated mission lifetime: 10+ years

 Several elements make Webb a unique space telescope: